Where smart software meets expert accounting.

 As a sole trader, you’re not directly employed and you don’t receive a salary or wage in the traditional sense.
 So how do you pay yourself as a sole trader and then pay any tax due?
 You pay yourself based on personal drawings from the business, and you pay Income Tax and National Insurance Contributions based on the profits your business makes.

-So, it’s important to keep a record of any personal drawings you take from the business to pay yourself.
-This helps you to keep on top of your bookkeeping and helps when calculating your profits, as eventually, you pay tax on your profits.
-You’ll also need to put some money aside to pay your tax bill when you submit your annual Self Assessment.
+It's vital to keep a clear record of any personal drawings you take.
+This is essential for good bookkeeping and for calculating your business profits—the figure your tax bill is based on.
+You'll also need to put money aside to pay your tax bill when you file your annual Self Assessment.

 {{cta-sole-trader-crunchone}}